Lucaa8/SpigotApi/README.md

 }
 ```
 As you can see, the `setTag` method of `NBTItem` is a builder so you can chain statements. \
-Whenever you're done adding your tags you need to assign back the itemstack (`stone = nbtStone.getBukkitItem();`) or it wont work.
+Whenever you're done adding your tags you need to assign back the itemstack `stone = nbtStone.getBukkitItem()` or it wont work.
 Yes it's a little bit boring and you might forget it.
 The builder is here for you.
 You can chain everything!
 ```java
 ItemStack stone = SpigotApi.getNBTTagApi().getNBT(
         new ItemStack(Material.STONE, 1)